sd17spring/sd17spring.github.io/_homepage_boxes/websites_box.md

 position: 4
 ---

-This course has (we've heard!) a confusing number of web sites!
-Here's all of them:

 [Course web site](https://sd17spring.github.io)
 : **What**: The main course site.
 (You're looking at it.)
 : **Used for**: Assignment descriptions, resources, syllabus, calendar, policies.